-When email inboxes are getting 4% more crowded each year, and over 60% of people say that most of those emails are irrelevant, dropping a well-timed email into the inbox is a great way to stand out.
+When email inboxes are getting 4% more crowded each year, and over 60% of people say that most of those emails are irrelevant, using an automated email program to drop a well-timed email into the inbox is a great way to stand out.
 Automated emails are triggered by an individual user’s actions (or lack thereof).
 This ensures that you can cater to specific circumstances without having to lift a finger, all while enjoying an 83% increase in your conversion rate.
 Not bad for a not-hard-at-all day’s work.

-Sending a good automated email can make the reader feel like you have a personal connection, but a poor one can come across as gimmicky and too promotional, like your Facebook friend who’s always pushing her health drink business.
-So check out these 5 kinds of automated emails that you should be sending, like the good pal you are.
+Sending a good automated email can make the reader feel like you have a personal connection, but a poor one can come across as gimmicky and too promotional.
+So here, we’ll discuss 5 kinds of automated emails that you should be sending, like the good pal you are.

 1. The welcome email.
 Being a good friend, surely you’re already sending the introductory emails that 3/4ths of people expect to get, so you can just nod your head in agreement through this part.

-That being said, they were nice enough to invite you into their personal inbox (or at least the inbox they designate for brand correspondence); you owe it to them to make it worthwhile.
+That being said, they were nice enough to invite you into their personal inbox (or at least the inbox they designate for brand correspondence); you owe it to them to send a worthwhile welcome email.
 If they can’t discern your emails from the 8 million other brand emails they get, they’ll soon move on.
 Introduce yourself by making it clear what kind of emails they can expect.
 Are they signing up for discounts?
 Store news?
-Knock-knock jokes?**
+Knock-knock jokes?

 A good welcome email also incentivizes them to action, whether it’s to complete their site profile, browse articles, or maybe start shopping.
 You don’t want to go for the hard sell, but presenting them with a sampling of your best content or an offer they can’t refuse might get them to keep clicking.

 3. The Confirmation Email.
-Speaking of that friend, there’s nothing worse than not knowing where things stand.
+There’s nothing worse than not knowing where things stand.
 Was my order accepted?
 Did my request for more information go through?
-Did we decide for sure that we were going to that costume party, or did I walk 12 blocks in full Thing 2 attire for nothing?

 The confirmation email can be a giant sigh of relief to the customer, and a breath of fresh air to your online marketing strategy.
 Not only do confirmation emails have an open rate of 70%, but they’re also going to people who are proven customers.
 Because selling to an existing customer is 3 times more likely than converting a new one, this is an extremely valuable audience.

 4. The Thank You Email.
-One of the most important lessons your parents might teach you — apart from “Santa Claus doesn’t visit you if your room isn’t clean”*** — is to say please and thank you.
 Not only is it the polite thing to do, but simple gestures like that can increase brand loyalty.

 Still, being nice doesn’t mean you can’t give them something to do!
 Whether you’re expressing gratitude for signing up, requesting information, or thanks for sticking around all this time, you want them to keep engaging with you.
 Setting up a quick thank-you email to be triggered immediately after their first conversion can very well initiate a secondary conversion.